lite-xl/lite-xl-lsp-servers/README.md

 ## Additional libraries

-These libraries are dependencies of som language servers (automatic installation with `lpm`).
+These libraries are dependencies of some language servers (automatic installation with `lpm`).

 | Library                                                      | Description                                 | Platforms
 | :----------------------------------------------------------- | :------------------------------------------ | :------------------